dharizza/pspc-training/README.md

 2. Checkout to the branch you want to start from, for example if you want to start from site-building-02 then run the command `git checkout site-building-02`
 3. From the terminal move to the folder of the training, for example `cd pspc-training`
 4. Start the containers by running `ddev start`
+5. Get dependencies by running `ddev composer install`
-5. Install the website by running the command `ddev drush si --existing-config`
+6. Install the website by running the command `ddev drush si --existing-config`
-6. Login to your website by runnin `ddev drush uli` and visiting that URL
+7. Login to your website by runnin `ddev drush uli` and visiting that URL